["learn"]

 Two Italian Paloma cocktails on a table outside on a sunny day

 How delicious do these zesty Paloma variations sound?
 We look forward to seeing which one of our tasty Paloma recipes you shake up first.
-Remember to tag us in your Instagram pics.
-In the meantime, you can also subscribe to our newsletter to get more of our zesty besties delivered straight to your inbox.
+Remember to tag us in your Instagram pic (opens in new window)s.
+Visit the Espolòn (opens in new window) website for more inspiration and subscribe to our newsletter to get more of our zesty besties delivered straight to your inbox.

 FREQUENTLY ASKED QUESTIONS

-The Greyhound is a simple mix of vodka and grapefruit juice, offering a straightforward and refreshing option similar to the Paloma's citrusy profile.
+The Greyhound is a simple mix of vodka and grapefruit juice, offering a straightforward and tasty option similar to the Paloma's citrussy profile.

 The Paloma derives its name from the Spanish word for ‘dove’.
 Its origins are unclear, but it's believed to have emerged in Mexico, possibly named after the popular folk song ‘La Paloma’.

-In a Paloma cocktail, the primary liquor used is tequila.
+In a Paloma cocktail, the primary spirit used is tequila.
 Traditionally, either blanco or reposado tequila is used, although some variations may incorporate other types of tequila as well.

 Stay in the mix